IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 > The right of individuals and groups of individuals to participate in decision-making processes that may affect their development must be an integral component of any policy, programme or activity developed to discharge governmental obligations under article 3 of the Covenant.
 ICESCR General Comment 16, paragraph 37

+## Monitoring
+> Elimination of de jure as well as de facto  discrimination is required for the equal enjoyment of economic, social and cultural rights.
+Failure to adopt, implement and monitor effects of laws, policies and programmes to eliminate de jure  and de facto discrimination with respect to each of the rights enumerated in articles 6 to 15 of the Covenant constitutes a violation of those rights.
+ICESCR General Comment 16, paragraph 41